Translated from Der Faschismus und seine demokratische Bewältigung, by Konrad Hecker (GegenStandpunkt Verlag, Munich: 1995) p. 305-26.

 [1] G. Dimitroff on August 2, 1935 at the VII Congress of the Communist International.

 [2] The notion that socially caused misery almost automatically leads the people affected by it to fascist ideas or makes them “susceptible” to them, as if the mind were an organism and deviant thinking an infection, is by no means exclusive to the communist theorists of fascism.
-Predominantly left-wing sociologists and psychologists developed this idea into whole theoretical edifices about the “authoritarian character,” about the opposition between the food instinct, the suppression of which makes people revolutionary, and the sexual instinct, the negation of which leads to the desire for (self-)repression, about soil and handicrafts as a source of wrong thinking, about the petty bourgeoisie, which reflexively answers its proletarianization with hatred of the proletariat, and the like – some of this is worked out in the chapter on democratic theories of fascism in this book.
+This idea was developed mostly by left-wing sociologists and psychologists into whole theoretical edifices about the “authoritarian character,” about the opposition between the food instinct, the suppression of which makes people revolutionary, and the sexual instinct, the negation of which leads to the desire for (self-)repression, about soil and handicrafts as a source of wrong thinking, about the petty bourgeoisie, which reflexively answers its proletarianization with hatred of the proletariat, and the like – some of this is worked out in the chapter on democratic theories of fascism in this book.
 In the meantime, the association of “social distress” and “right-wing radicalism” has become a fixed topos of civic thinking – and just as wrong as it was at the beginning.
-It ignores the intellectual effort that is also and especially needed among the victims of capitalist impoverishment to meet the experienced misery not with the question of its real reasons, but with state-idealistic fantasies about allegedly lost privileges for native citizens.
+It ignores the intellectual effort that is also and especially needed among the victims of capitalist impoverishment to meet the experienced misery not with the question of its real causes, but with state-idealistic fantasies about allegedly lost privileges for native citizens.
 It is of course all too understandable that this make-shift error is not only not criticized, but is not even considered to be a criticizable basis for every transition from experiencing restrictions to nationalistic rebellion: to politically responsible citizens, a sense of right and wrong that is loyal to the state is never found to be the ideological mistake that it is.
+As one can see: not even the theorists of the Communist International realized this.

 [3] This clarification was assigned to the Italian comrade Ercoli – pseudonym for P. Togliatti – at the VII Congress of the Cimmunist International.